M4lF3s/Shoppy/Assignments/4_assignment.md

 The practical homework consists of three parts:

+Regarding the Interviews and the conclusion we presented last week, we updated the conceptual model accordingly.

+**Conceptual Model Update:**

+We develop an WebApp suited to mobile, to support students in their planning by providing incentives and route options regarding their shopping needs for localtransport for their weekly/daily shopping trips.
+The app will provide users with a navigation/route system like gmaps, a registry for local supermarkts and a decision handling regarding the amount of grocieries.

 ## Requirementupdate / cleanup / Focus on Students
 Aus der Zusammenfassung haben wir folgendes der Anwendung hinzugefügt:
 - Überarbeitung der Mengenangabenkompontente (Studenten interessiert was steht hinter einem Begriff)
 - Integration eines SocialLogins (Wird oft benutzt und gewünscht von Studenten / techaffinen)

 Aus der Zusammenfassung schließend haben wir folgende Komponenten entfernt: